dapr/quickstarts/1.hello-world/README.md

 ```js
 const stateUrl = `http://localhost:${daprPort}/v1.0/state`;
 ```
 When we use the Dapr CLI, it creates an environment variable for the Dapr port, which defaults to 3500.
-We'll be using this in step 3 when we POST messages to to our system.
+We'll be using this in step 3 when we POST messages to our system.

 Next, let's take a look at the ```neworder``` handler: